plone/training/views_3.rst

       <alias from="@@talklistview" to="talklistview"/>
     </object>

-After reapplying the typeinfo-profile of out add-on (or simply reinstalling it) the content-type "Folder" is extended with our additional view-method and appears in the display-dropdown.
+After re-applying the typeinfo profile of our add-on (or simply reinstalling it) the content type "Folder" is extended with our additional view method and appears in the display dropdown.

 The ``purge="False"`` appends the view to the already existing ones instead of replacing them.